EARLY DETECTION SAVES LIVES!!!

 It takes years for a tumor to grow.
 Therefore, the earliest possible indication of abnormality is needed to allow for the earliest possible treatment and prevention.

-All women can benefit from DITI breast screening.
+All women can benefit from DITI breast imaging.
 It is especially appropriate for younger women, ages 30-50 whose denser breast tissue makes it difficult for mammography to be effective.
-It is also beneficial for woman of all ages, who for amny reasons are unable to undergo routine mammography.
 This test can provide a clinical marker to the doctor or mammographer that a specific area of the breast needs particularly close examination.

 Breast cancers tend to grow significantly faster in younger women under 50: